Devendraptdr01/resume-analyzer-and-builder/README.md

-# Resume Analyzer
+# 📄 Resume Analyzer

-Resume Analyzer is an intelligent tool that uses natural language processing to extract information from resumes and identify important keywords.
-It then groups these keywords into relevant sectors and provides personalized recommendations, predictions, and insights for the applicant based on keyword matching.
+Resume Analyzer is an intelligent tool that leverages **Natural Language Processing (NLP)** to extract structured information from resumes, identify and cluster important keywords, and provide actionable recommendations to improve resumes for targeted sectors.

-This project aims to help job seekers understand how their resumes align with targeted sectors, improve their resumes with actionable recommendations, and visualize analytics for better career planning.
+This tool helps job seekers **understand how their resumes align with specific industry sectors, visualize keyword analytics, and improve career planning** through clear, personalized insights.

 ---

 ## ✨ Features

-- Parse and extract structured data (name, email, phone, education, skills, etc.) from resumes (PDF/DOCX).
+✅ Extract structured data (name, email, phone, education, skills) from PDF and DOCX resumes
-- Identify and highlight important keywords automatically.
+✅ Identify and highlight important keywords automatically
-- Cluster keywords into relevant sectors for clear visualization.
+✅ Cluster keywords into relevant sectors for visualization
-- Provide personalized recommendations for resume improvement.
+✅ Provide personalized resume improvement recommendations
-- Predict applicant fit based on keyword and sector matching.
+✅ Predict applicant fit based on keyword and sector matching
-- Display resume analytics and keyword insights.
+✅ Display analytics and keyword insights
-- Simple, user-friendly Streamlit interface for upload and analysis.
+✅ Simple, clean **Streamlit interface** for easy upload and analysis

 ---